swiss-territorial-data-lab/proj_vect_cadmap/README.md

 * Python 3.10

     ```bash
-	#  The dependencies may be installed with either `pip` or `conda`, by making use of the provided `requirements.txt` file.
+	#  The dependencies is suggested to be installed with `conda`, as GDAL is much complicated to config with `pip`
-    $ conda create -n cadmap -c conda-forge python=3.10 gdal
+    $ conda create -n cadmap -c conda-forge python=3.10
     $ conda activate cadmap
     $ pip install -r setup/requirements.txt
     ```